Brightspace/d2l-telemetry-browser-client/README.md

 [![Dependency Status][dependencies-image]][dependencies-url]

 UI Client for sending telemetry from the browser to a telemetry service.

-The purpose of this library is to make it easier to construct telemetry events matching the standardized schema (Standard Events) for generating product telemetry as defined here:
+The purpose of this library is to make it easier to construct telemetry events matching the standardized schema (Standard Events) for generating product telemetry as defined in the links below and then to send the events to the [`Product Telemetry Service`](https://github.com/Brightspace/d2l-telemetry-service).

 [`Base schema for UI Telemetry Events`](https://github.com/Brightspace/schema/blob/master/events/ui-telemetry-event-base.json)